khaosdoctor/protots/README.md

 ```

-> Note that indentation was not preserved, since the generated output shuold not be considered a source code file, and should not be edited by hand, and thus doesn't need to be human-readable
+> Note that indentation was not preserved, since the generated output should not be considered a source code file, and should not be edited by hand, and thus doesn't need to be human-readable